Abhi-150702/Summer-Olympics/README.md

 # Summer-Olympics
 Summer Olympics Analysis
-It consists of datasets in which I have to perform various analysis/operations on dataset.

-I have performed various operations on datasets making ease in understandings data quickly.
+I've performed various operations on the dataset provided. my performed operatins om this project help to understand the data and analyse easily.